XeroAPI/xero-node/README.md

 4. Unit tests

 5. Oauth2 ready.
 The Oauth lib we are using us OAuth2 ready.
 Design decision will be made with this in mind.
 The current SDK forked and changed the Oauth lib, which makes things hard.

+6. Typescript.
+This will aid in self-generated docs etc.